-Before becoming a registered dietitian, Carissa worked as a sports announcer and TV host appearing on CBS College Sports, Home Shopping Network, and TVSN Australia.
+Before becoming a dietitian, Carissa worked as a sports announcer and TV host appearing on CBS College Sports, Home Shopping Network, and TVSN Australia.
 Carissa has been a sports announcer for ESPN’s Wide World of Sports, the on-court emcee for the NBA’s Orlando Magic and co-host of the travel show Hot Spots.
 She currently works as a race announcer for RunDisney announcing events across the country.

 Take us through a typical “day in the life.”
 I don’t think my life has a “typical” day.
-While I do have a full time job as an RDN coordinating media segments across the country, I am often on the go with different duties including working as a race announcer for RunDisney, helping with Evolution Fitness, giving corporate wellness talks, or making various TV appearances.
+While I do have a full time job as an RDN coordinating media segments across the country, I am often on the go with different duties including working as a race announcer for RunDisney, giving corporate wellness talks, or making various TV appearances.
 When working on Home Shopping Network and with RunDisney it’s not odd for my days to start at 1am!

 Did you always know you wanted to own your own business?
 NO!
 I’ve always been independent, however owning a business is a lot of continuous work.
-If it weren’t for my husband’s talent and passion I don’t think I would have wanted to undertake opening and running a small business.

 Is there an interview or media feature that you are most proud of?
 Any time I’m able to speak to a large audience as a Registered Dietitian and spread the science of good nutrition then that’s a huge day for me.
 There are so many mixed media messages about nutrition and they aren’t always coming from the true experts, the RD’s.
 When I can take that platform, then I’m very honored.